writer/writer-framework/docs/docs/quickstart-tutorial.md

 {"ovr": "One vs Rest", "multinomial": "Multinomial"}
 ```

-For the button, set just:
+And in the end lets rename the button.

 ```
 Label: 'Regenerate'